NothingInsane/CMOS-Circuit-Design-and-NGSPICE-Simulation/Day 1/README.md

     --> NMOS transistor works in resistive and saturation regions

-    --> NGSPICE can be used to simulate Id-Vds characteristics for different transistor sizes
+    --> how NGSPICE can be used to simulate Id-Vds characteristics for different transistor sizes

 Note : W/L is device size parameter
 Larger W -> More Current